svin24/svin24.github.io/content/blog/Conciseness.md

 quite the opposite.
 So: keep your faffery to a minimum.
 A quick "thanks!" at the end of a discussion will generally suffice.
-And, when someone is being direct with you, don't interpret it as a slight: simply indulge in the blissful freedom of a discussion free from faffery.
+And, when someone is being direct with you, don't interpret it as a slight: simply indulge in the blissful freedom of a discussion absent of faffery.